 Electromagnetic spectrum superiority

 The electromagnetic spectrum (EMS) is a pervasive global commons and yet a finite resource.
-NATO forces exploit the EMS to build situational awareness within the operational environment; access it to communicate, share information, synchronise operations, navigate, and operate sensors and weapons systems; and control it by protecting friendly freedom of action within it, while preventing the adversary’s effective use of it.
+NATO forces exploit the EMS to build situational awareness within the operational environment; access it to communicate, share information, synchronise operations, navigate, and operate sensors and weapons systems; and control it by protecting friendly freedom of action within it, while denying use to a potential adversary.

 Synchronised activities associated with spectrum management, signals intelligence, electronic warfare, communications, and navigation warfare, among others, constitute electromagnetic operations (EMO).
 EMO enables greater effectiveness of military operations and activities.

-NATO’s EMS strategy aims to ensure military freedom of action on today’s battlefield through gaining access to and superiority over the EMS.
+NATO’s EMS strategy aims to ensure military freedom of action of its forces through gaining access to and superiority over the EMS.
+This is supported by an increased cooperation between the various stakeholders within all operational domains, including cyber and space.

 Federated Mission Networking